Information for Mac OS X users

 Click on the Join button to Join a Network account server.

 You should enter the machine name in the form show, then for AD Admin User use your CRSID and as the AD Admin password your normal computer laboratory password.
-You are not a Domain Administrator but have delegated rights for your machine account only to allow you to join and leave the domain.
-Then click on OK and you should see the following on the form you return to
+Then click on OK and you should see the following on the form you return to:

 Setting up access to CUPS printers